EdbMails EDB Recovery and Migration software

 • After removing the unwanted profiles, restart Outlook.
 The next time you start Outlook, it will automatically use the default profile, and the error should be resolved.

-Creating a new Outlook profile can resolve various issues related to Outlook and Exchange Server.
+If the Outlook 365 inbox is not updating, creating a new Outlook profile can resolve various issues related to Outlook and Exchange Server.
 The new profile will have fresh settings, and you can configure it to work with your email service.
 Follow these steps to create a new Outlook profile.

 • Step 1: Close Outlook and open Control Panel